andres-tuells/la-serenissima/www/campaign/reason/adolf-hausdorf/README.md

 - [ ] Al ojalá no te hubiera creado él contesta ojalá no me hubieras creado.
 - [ ] Prefiere no salir fuera por no sufrir la Paradoja.

+"If you would be a real seeker after truth, you must at least once in your life doubt, as far as possible, all things."--René Descartes, born OTD 1596.